-Formerly the ‘Market’s page; this is A list in progress of writing programmes and places to which you might submit, and has expanded to include other creative leaning opportunities for writers, artists, budding writers and artists, and young people in Antigua and Barbuda and way beyond.
+Formerly the ‘Market’s page; this started as a list in progress of primarily writing programmes and places to which you might submit, and has expanded to include other creative leaning opportunities for writers, artists, budding writers and artists, and young people in Antigua and Barbuda and way beyond.
 I try to do research before posting and do so in good faith; still, I can’t vouch for all.
-So remember do your own due dilligence; also read the submission and/or application guidelines carefully.
+So remember, do your own due diligence; also read the submission and/or application guidelines carefully.

 Re the markets, please note these are not all paying markets, or they are not all markets that pay in cash.
 Some of the programmes have application fees (some of the markets have reading fees too) note: I do have personal objection to markets that declare loudly that they don’t pay but still expect writers to pay to submit, I’m not inclined to post those as a rule but some will slip through …so, do your research, weigh the pros and cons, and then go with your gut.